North Sea oil: 1964–present

 Offshore production, like that of the North Sea, became more economical after the 1973 oil crisis caused the world oil price to quadruple, followed by the 1979 oil crisis, which caused another tripling in the oil price.
 Oil production started from the Argyll & Duncan Oilfields (now the Ardmore) in June 1975 followed by Forties Oil Field in November of that year.
 The inner Moray Firth Beatrice Field, a Jurassic sandstone/shale reservoir 1829 m deep in a "fault-bounded anticlinal trap", was discovered in 1976 with well 11/30-1, drilled by the Mesa Petroleum Group (named after T. Boone Pickens' wife Bea, "the only oil field in the North Sea named for a woman") in 49 m of water.

 Volatile weather conditions in Europe's North Sea have made drilling particularly hazardous, claiming many lives (see Oil platform).
 The conditions also make extraction a costly process; by the 1980s, costs for developing new methods and technologies to make the process both efficient and safe far exceeded NASA's budget to land a man on the moon.
-The exploration of the North Sea has continually pushed the edges of the technology of exploitation (in terms of what can be produced) and later the technologies of discovery and evaluation (2-D seismic, followed by 3-D and 4-D seismic; sub-salt seismic; immersive display and analysis suites and supercomputing to handle the flood of computation required).

 The Gullfaks oil field was discovered in 1978.
 The Snorre Field was discovered in 1979, producing from the Triassic Lunde Formation and the Triassic-Jurassic Statfjord Formation, both fluvial sandstones in a mudstone matrix.
 The Oseberg oil field and Troll gas field were also discovered in 1979.
 The Miller oilfield was discovered in 1983.
 The Alba Field produces from sandstones in the middle Eocene Alba Formation at 1860 m subsea and was discovered in 1984 in UKCS Block 16/26.
 The Smørbukk Field was discovered in 1984 in 250–300 m of water that produces from Lower to Middle Jurassic sandstone formations within a fault block.
 The Snøhvit Gas Field and the Draugen oil field were discovered in 1984.
 The Heidrun oil field was discovered in 1985.

-The largest UK field discovered in the past twenty-five years is Buzzard, also located off Scotland, found in June 2001 with producible reserves of almost 64×106 m³ (400m bbl) and an average output of 28,600 m3 to 30,200 m3 (180,000–220,000 bbl) per day.
+The largest UK field discovered in the 21st century is Buzzard, also located off Scotland, found in June 2001 with producible reserves of almost 64 million cubic metres (400 million bbl) and an average output of 28,600 m3 to 30,200 m3 (180,000–220,000 bbl) per day.

-The largest field found in the past five years on the Norwegian part of the North Sea is the Johan Sverdrup oil field, which was discovered in 2010.
+The largest field found in the 21st century on the Norwegian part of the North Sea is the Johan Sverdrup oil field, which was discovered in 2010.
 It is one of the largest discoveries made in the Norwegian Continental Shelf.
 Total reserves of the field are estimated at 1.7 to 3.3 billion barrels of gross recoverable oil, and Johan Sverdrup is expected to produce 120,000 to 200,000 barrels of oil per day.
 Production started on 5 October 2019.